-The Company received FSC certificate under standards of FSC-STD-40-003 v.2-1, FSC-STD-40-004 v.3-0 and FSC-STD-40-007 v.2-0 for its product group.
+The Company continues to be certified under standards of FSC, namely FSC-STD-40-003, FSC-STD-40-004 and FSC-STD-40-007 for its product group.
 This is an assurance of environmental protection by providing sufficient documentary controls and traceability throughout the Chain of Custody.
 This certification means Company is capable of manufacturing FSC Recycled and FSC Mixed products.